szunami/blog-1/2017-03-26-ascii-centrism.html.md

 meanings that have continued essentially unchanged in C’s descendants today.

-This is good; using words such as `begin/end` to denote blocks instead of `{}` is a recipe for disaster and it permits complex arrangements to be made with minimal line noise.
+This is good; using words such as `begin/end` to denote blocks instead of `{}` is a recipe for disaster, and it permits complex arrangements to be made with minimal line noise.

 <aside markdown="block">